 Clean Code is team sport

 Today we normally don’t write code on our own – we work in teams.
 It does not make sense to look at personal mastery to detect clean code.
 The team must have the ownership of the code – and not the individual developer.
-So how does clean code from a team perspective look like?
+So how does clean code look like from a team perspective?

 “Clean Code is the absence of technical debt”